Photo: ©DTothill 07989 439913

 Details submitted on the entry form will be held on the organiser’s computer database; and their sub-contractors for both race entry and race timing.
 We use this information to inform you about race arrangements and future events.
 Your race entry is collected by Chip Timing Solutions for online entry and used by HS Sports to produce race results.

 Photographs taken during the race may be used on the race website, in advertising material and media reports.
+All competitors should wear their race bib when participating, so they can be identified for photographic permission.

 Participants should be medically fit to take part in the event.
 On the day of the race participants in the 10km race must be 16 years or over.